lyhistory/lyhistory.github.io/docs/vuepress/docs/software/interview_questions.md

 ❌ If there are no users, the page will just be blank.
 I guess I could add an ifstatement to check the length before mapping, but usually, the list has data so it's fine.

+## Crosscutting
+### CORS, Origin, and Credential Storage (Frontend-Backend Security)

+"Since you have experience with both frontend and backend, do you know what CORS is which is cross origin resource sharing?
+If yes, can you explain what the 'Origin' includes?

+"When we talk about 'Origin' in the context of web security and CORS, we mean the specific identity of the frontend application trying to access the backend.
+Can you tell me which specific parts of a URL make up this 'Origin'?
+For example, if my frontend is running at https://app.company.com:8080, what are the distinct components that the browser uses to define its origin?"

+Also, where would you store authentication credentials on the frontend, and how would you configure the backend to securely send them cross-origin?"

+*"Let me rephrase.
+Let's say your frontend is hosted on https://app.com and your API is on https://api.com.

+First, if you wanted to store a user's login token securely on the browser so it persists across page refreshes, where would you put it?

+Second, once it's stored, what specific configurations do you need to add in your Spring Boot backend to allow the browser to actually send that credential automatically with every cross-origin request?"*

+### Integration Between Frontend & Backend

+Question:​

+“You’ve worked on both frontend (React) and backend (C#).
+How do you design a clean contract between frontend and backend teams?”

+What to Listen For:​

+API design (REST, GraphQL)

+Data shaping, error handling conventions

+Versioning and backward compatibility

+"To ensure a smooth contract between frontend and backend, communication and documentation are key.
+I prefer using Swagger/OpenAPI​ specifications.
+It allows both teams to agree on the endpoint structures, request/response schemas, and error formats before actual development starts.

+From a technical standpoint:

+Consistent Error Handling:​ We should agree on a standard error response object (e.g., { success: false, message: 'Error description', code: 400 }).
+This allows the frontend to reliably parse errors and display user-friendly notifications.

+Data Shaping:​ Backends often return nested ORM objects that the UI doesn't need.
+I would discuss creating specific DTOs (Data Transfer Objects)​ or using GraphQL.
+GraphQL is excellent here because it allows the frontend to request exactlythe data it needs, preventing over-fetching.

+Versioning:​ We must agree on an API versioning strategy (e.g., /api/v1/users).
+This ensures that if we need to change a core data structure, we don't break existing frontend deployments."

 ## high level